 - C#: Uses multiple

-clauses for different exception types, each requiring an explicit type.
+catchclauses for different exception types, each requiring an explicit type.
 Filters can also be used in newer C# versions.- Example:

 Outputs:

-try { int x = int.Parse("invalid") / 0; } catch (FormatException ex) { Console.WriteLine($"Caught error: {ex.Message}"); } catch (DivideByZeroException ex) { Console.WriteLine($"Caught error: {ex.Message}"); }
+try { int x = int.Parse("invalid") / 0; } catch (FormatException ex) { Console.WriteLine($"Caught error: {ex.Message}"); } catch (DivideByZeroException ex) { Console.WriteLine($"Caught error: {ex.Message}"); }Caught error: Input string was not in a correct formatSeparatecatchclauses handle different exceptions.

 - Example: